linien-org/linien/README.md

 # Example: enable every second P pin
 c.parameters.gpio_p_out.value = 0b01010101 # 4 on, 4 off

-# again, we have to call write_data in order to write the data to the FPGA
+# again, we have to call write_registers in order to write the data to the FPGA
 c.connection.root.write_registers()

 # it is also possible to set up a callback function that is called whenever a